Aims and Topic

 Higher education in Sub-Saharan Africa as driver of innovation and development

-Organized and chaired by Dr. Christoph Gwosc (DZHW)
+Organised and chaired by Dr. Christoph Gwosć (DZHW)

 Registration